OpenBMB/AgentVerse/README.md

 ### Local Website Demo

-We also have a local website demo for this environment.
+We also provide a local website demo for this environment.
 You can launch it with

 ```shell
 python3 main_demo.py --task nlp_classroom_9players